cnorling/Lessons/git/readme.md

 ## Working with remote repositories
 Git is all about collaboration.
 With Git repositories, you have your local copy of code, and then you have the remote copy.
 Changes can potentially be introduced by someone else's commits and your local copy can get stale.
 You can

+## what about the metadata?
+Metadata has to be stored somewhere locally.
+For Git, that location is the folder .git.

 ## working with pull requests

 ## Merge conflicts